February 1, 2026 (5mo ago)

 | Total | ~$505+/month |

 The jump from medium to high traffic is steep.
-That's where self-hosting starts to look attractive.
-But is it really worth the trade-off?
+That is where self-hosting starts to look attractive.
+But is the trade-off actually worth it?

-Preview deployments on Vercel Pro don't incur a separate per-deployment charge, but as the Vercel docs explain, they consume shared build minutes from your 3,000-minute monthly allowance.
-For teams practicing trunk-based development with frequent PRs, this adds up faster than you'd expect.
+Preview deployments on Vercel Pro do not carry a separate per-deployment charge, but as Vercel's docs explain, they consume shared build minutes from your 3,000-minute monthly allowance.

 Each preview deployment triggers a full build.
-A Next.js app that takes 3 minutes to build, with 10 PRs per day across a 5-person team, burns through roughly 1,000 build minutes per month — just for previews.
+A Next.js app taking 3 minutes to build, with 10 PRs per day across a 5-person team, burns through roughly 1,000 build minutes per month from previews alone.

 Preview deployments also consume bandwidth and serverless function invocations when reviewers access them.
-If your QA team hammers preview URLs with automated tests, those resources count against your Pro allowance.
+If QA runs automated tests against preview URLs, those resources count against your Pro allowance.

 | Resource | Preview consumption | Cost impact |